Grant Gunnell

-Grant Gunnell (born November 24, 1999) is an American former football quarterback.
-He played college football for the Arizona Wildcats, the Memphis Tigers, the North Texas Mean Green, and the Sam Houston Bearkats.
+Grant Gunnell (born November 24, 1999) is an American former college football player who was a quarterback for the Arizona Wildcats, Memphis Tigers, North Texas Mean Green, and Sam Houston Bearkats.

-Early years
+Early life

 Gunnell first gained recognition as a 7th grader at Knox Junior High in The Woodlands, Texas, where he led his team to an undefeated season with 84–0 and 95–7 wins, and he reportedly received early recruitment interest from Arizona, Arkansas, Houston, and Texas A&M, all of whom would later offer him college scholarships.
 As an 8th grader, Gunnell was named the 7th best middle school player in the nation, the 2nd best middle school quarterback only behind DJ Uiagalelei, and the top quarterback for the class of 2019.
 His 8th grade Knox Junior High team went undefeated and were named the top-ranked 8th grade team in the nation by Youth1 Sports.

 After originally playing at College Park High School as a freshman, Gunnell transferred to St. Pius X High School in Houston, Texas as a sophomore, where his older brother Nelson Gunnell was the team's quarterback.
 During his career at St Pius, Grant actually surpassed his older brother on the depth chart and set the Texas high school records for passing touchdowns (195) and passing yards (16,108).
 Grant was a USA Today All American, second team his senior year.
 He was a MaxPreps Junior All American, MaxPreps Sophomore All American, MaxPreps Sophomore Co-Player of the Year, and was a MaxPreps Freshman All American.
 Additionally, Grant played in the US Army All American Bowl and was a finalist for Player of the Year.
 Within the state of Texas, he was a first-team all-state selection as a Sophomore, Junior, and Senior.

 A four-star recruit, Gunnell was Texas's top QB prospect and received 42 college scholarship offers, including from powerhouses like Alabama, Florida, Georgia, Notre Dame, Ohio State, and Oklahoma, to name a few.
 Gunnell originally committed early on to Arkansas before recommitting to Texas A&M, where his brother was playing wide receiver, but recommitted again later into his senior year to the University of Arizona, to play college football under Kevin Sumlin.